KochetkovAlEX/collections-ruby-gem/Doc.md

 # Collections

-A collection of classic data structures for Ruby, providing Stack and Queue implementations.
+A collection of classic data structures for Ruby.

 ---